christoph-lechner/wiki-eventstreamer/INSTALL.md

 For remote checking of the status of the program, a HTTP server is available.
 In the configuration described in this document, the server is active on port 9090.
 Before activating it, you should understand the risks that come with opening sockets and operating servers and take necessary the precautions, such as firewalling.

-If the program has been receiving at least one event from Wikimedia, we will get a HTTP 200:
+If the program has been receiving at least one event from Wikimedia, we will get a [HTTP status 200](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes):
 ```
 cl@clpc:/tmp$ curl --head http://192.168.122.100:9090/check
 HTTP/1.1 200 OK